osrf/gazebo_tutorials/ros_comm/tutorial.md

 In the following context, the pose and twist of a rigid body object is referred to as its '''state''.
 An object also has intrinsic '''properties''', such as mass and friction coefficients.
 In Gazebo, a '''body''' refers to a rigid body, synonymous to '''link''' in the URDF context.
 A Gazebo '''model''' is a conglomeration of bodies connected by '''joints'''.

-## About the gazebo_ros_api_plugin
+## About the gazebo\_ros\_api\_plugin

-The <tt>gazebo_ros_api_plugin</tt> plugin, located with the <tt>gazebo_ros</tt> package, initializes a ROS node called "gazebo".
+The `gazebo_ros_api_plugin` plugin, located with the `gazebo_ros` package, initializes a ROS node called "gazebo".
 It integrates the ROS callback scheduler (message passing) with Gazebo's internal scheduler to provide the ROS interfaces described below.
 This ROS API enables a user to manipulate the properties of the simulation environment over ROS, as well as spawn and introspect on the state of models in the environment.

-This plugin is only loaded with <tt>gzserver</tt>.
+This plugin is only loaded with `gzserver`.

 ## About the gazebo_ros_paths_plugin

-A secondary plugin named <tt>gazebo_ros_paths_plugin</tt> is available in the <tt>gazebo_ros</tt> package that simply allows Gazebo to find ROS resources, i.e. resolving ROS package path names.
+A secondary plugin named `gazebo_ros_paths_plugin` is available in the `gazebo_ros` package that simply allows Gazebo to find ROS resources, i.e. resolving ROS package path names.

-This plugin is loaded with both <tt>gzserver</tt> and <tt>gzclient</tt>.
+This plugin is loaded with both `gzserver` and `gzclient`.

 ## Gazebo Published Parameters

 Parameters:
 ; /use_sim_time :Bool - Notifies ROS to use published `/clock` topic for ROS time.

-Gazebo uses the ROS parameter server to notify other applications, particularly Rviz, if simulation time should be used via the <tt>/use_sim_time</tt> parameter.
-This should be set automatically by Gazebo as true when you start <tt>gazebo_ros</tt>
+Gazebo uses the ROS parameter server to notify other applications, particularly Rviz, if simulation time should be used via the `/use_sim_time` parameter.
+This should be set automatically by Gazebo as true when you start `gazebo_ros`

-<tt>/use_sim_time</tt> is true if gazebo_ros is publishing to the ROS <tt>/clock</tt> topic in order to provide a ROS system with simulation-synchronized time.
+`/use_sim_time` is true if gazebo_ros is publishing to the ROS `/clock` topic in order to provide a ROS system with simulation-synchronized time.
 For more info on simulation time, see [http://www.ros.org/wiki/roscpp/Overview/Time ROS C++ Time].

 ### Checking the value